A Benchmarking Study of Quantum Algorithms for Combinatorial Optimization: Scaling of DAQC

 The Hamiltonians $H_0$ and $H_1$ are both chosen to have a Frobenius norm equal to 1.
 We divide both $H_\text{M}$ and $H_\text{P}$ by their corresponding norms, which can easily be calculated, as each Hamiltonian is a sum of the orthogonal Pauli terms

 and

 Thus,

-Empirically, we found that enforcing this Frobenius normalization has yielded a very well-performing schedule for QAOA for multiple problem types.
+Empirically, we found that enforcing this Frobenius normalization has yielded a very well-performing schedule for DAQC for multiple problem types.
 The theoretical basis for this is yet to be fully understood.

 The schedule $s(t)$ should have an ``inverted S'' shape~\cite{mbeng2019optimal,roland2002quantum} in order to handle the squeezed energy gap in the middle.
 We take $s(t)$ to be a cubic function with the general form